 The median has been used here as it offers a more accurate reflection of the overall data set since it is not impacted by figures that lie far outside of the regular data range.
-Hobart has the lowest median yearly income, sitting at just under 55% of the highest Australian earners in Canberra.
-The higher median yearly incomes seen by Canberrans are likely related to the proportionately high number of government bodies – and therefore public servants – who live there.
-Darwin is ranked second.
+Hobart has the lowest median yearly income, sitting at just under 57% of the highest Australian earners in Darwin.